 Katie is featured in many publications and blogs, including Poosh, Well and Good, Lyme 360 and Goop, who calls her “eerily accurate”.

-Soul Inspired Healing, her book about connecting to intuition, healing and wellness using the same techniques she uses in her readings and knowledge from her intuitive guides and Jungian psychology will be published in the Spring of 2021.
+Heal from Within: A Guidebook to Intuitive Wellnes, is her book about connecting to intuition, healing and wellness – using the same techniques she uses in her readings and knowledge from her intuitive guides and Jungian psychology.